10 Things I Do To Sleep Better

 When I was doing my own reading around the recommended bedroom temperature, I discovered there was conflicting research evidence as to what it may be.
 It’s complicated by the fact that different groups of people seem to prefer different ambient room temperatures.

 For me, setting the bedroom thermostat to 19°C or less feels most comfortable, especially when I share the bed.
 You might prefer it a bit warmer or cooler than that – it’s something to work out for yourself.
-Just keep in mind the general rule of thumb that too hot, too cold, or too humid may be problematic.
+Just keep in mind the general rule of thumb that too hot, too cold, or too humid may not be ideal for sleep.

 I pay particular attention to how the bedroom and bedding are set up as the seasons change.
-And importantly, if I feel too hot or too cold when I get into bed, I do something about it rather than accepting it and just trying to fall asleep anyway.
+Importantly, if I feel too hot or too cold when I get into bed, I do something about it rather than accepting it and just trying to fall asleep anyway.

 I turn the heating off in the bedroom long before going to bed, and never use warm bedding in the summer (I’m mindful not to be too cold in the winter though).